 I always wanted to enter a food contest of some sort but never had the courage to do it.
 Last year, my friend Bess suggested we enter the chili cook-off at work to benefit the American Heart Association.
 We decided to go with a pink heart theme and do something a little different to stand out…add strawberries to the chili.
 I’m pretty sure right now I either have your attention or you are completely grossed out.
 Or maybe both.
-I had made a few recipes using strawberries in leu of tomatoes for my super awesome Uncle Jim who was having to sub them out.
+I had made a few recipes using strawberries in leu of tomatoes for my super awesome Uncle Jim who was having to sub them out since tomatoes are too high in potassium for him.
 Even with that experience, I wasn’t 100 percent sure this would work.
 Fortunately, I surprised myself.
 And everyone else.
 We won that day by a landslide.

 Let’s pause for a moment while I shamelessly post my winning award :)